carrliitos/NLPInformationExtraction/README.md

 1. Make sure you have your NER model.
 2. Make sure you have a folder of inputs of pdfs, check [here](./src/finalDev/CaseReports) for example.
 3. Edit [pipeline script](./src/finalDev/pipeline.sh)
-  a.
-Make sure you have the correct input folder (check line 3).
+	- Make sure you have the correct input folder (check line 3).
 4. Run:

 ```